zoezheng04/RISC-V-CPU/statements/gurjan.md

 ## Instruction Memory

 ### Module Description
-The Instruction Memory holds the instruction set, with an input for the address (which is a multiple of 4 due to byte addressing) of an instruction, outputting the instruction to the relevant components.
+The Instruction Memory holds the instruction set, with an input for the address (which is a multiple of 4 due to byte addressing), outputting the corresponding instruction to the relevant components.

 For the Instruction Memory, I used the ROM file from the previous Lab 4 CPU, since there weren't many changes that needed to be made.
-I had to make a small tweak to the file in order to make the byte addresssing little endian as opposed to big endian.
+I had to make a small tweak to the file in order to make the byte addresssing little endian, as opposed to big endian.

 ### Testing

 To test the Instruction Memory, I created a testbench which would input the clock cycle number multiplied by 4 as the address.
-9This will give an output of the instuction memory, as shown in the waveform below:
+This will give an output of the instuction memory, as shown in the waveform below:

 ![](images/ROM_waveform.jpg)

-As you can see, the Instructon Memory is working as expected. ([commit](e67034616b1cd96eefeac8041b371dea3d4c3f10))
+As you can see, the Instructon Memory is working as expected. ([commit](https://github.com/zoezheng04/Team-8/commit/e67034616b1cd96eefeac8041b371dea3d4c3f10))

 ## Sign Extend